matthew-liu/beta-vae/README.md

 # beta-vae
-A Pytorch Implementation of the Beta-VAE
+A Pytorch Implementation of the β-VAE :)